mk-fg/games/README.rst

 `OpenXCOM XPirateZ mod`_
 ------------------------

-Very extensive total conversion for OpenXCOM, and one of the best turn-based strategies out there if complexity and longevity is your thing.
+Very extensive total conversion for OpenXCOM, and one of the best strategies of its type if complexity, longevity and rather slow pacing is your thing.

-Fair warning though - art/text in that mod can get weird.
+Fair warning though - art/text in that mod can get a bit weird.

 - piratez-melee-calc.py